Typhoon in Tokyo

 Who would have thought that a few hours ago it was still chucking it down with rain?
 The typhoon had passed overnight and we woke up to a sunny hot day, a big contrast to our arrival in Tokyo.

-Our first stop for todays exploring was Nishi Nippori station.
+Our first stop for today, before heading to Yanaka to explore the an almost forgotten part of Tokyo, was Nishi Nippori station.
 We exited the underground station on the north side and were right on Shimogoinden Bridge, which is above one of the busiest train crossings in Japan.
 Jerome had always had a big passion for train and this was meant to be one of the prime spots in Tokyo for Shinkansen and train spotting.

 He didn’t have to wait for very long and the first Shinkansen passed underneath us.
 We were soon joined by some other smaller children and a geeky teenager, who had all came for exactly the same reason – high speed train watching.
 We spent about half an hour watching the trains go by.